How to Make No-Cook Paper-Mache

 Fun Ways to Play With DIY Paper-Mache

 - Paper-mache pinata: Make this project for any party, especially birthdays.
 Put together the paper-mache pinata, let it dry, and then fill it with candy.

 - Paper-mache globe: Cover a balloon with this paper-mache mix and let it dry.
 Once dry, pop the balloon, and it is ready to paint with blue and green to represent the Earth.
-It can even be incorporated into a science fair project and used to represent other planets.
+It can be incorporated into a science fair project and used to represent other planets.

 - Paper-mache volcano: Use your new paper-mache skills to make your very own volcano.
-With a few common household items like vinegar and food coloring, you can make it erupt with red lava.
+With a few common household items such as vinegar and food coloring, you can make it erupt with red lava.

 - Paper-mache spiders: While you are getting all crafty for that Halloween party, create your own family of spiders.
 The technique is similar to the globe.

 - Paper-mache bowls: Whether you cannot get enough of paper-mache or have leftover paste from another project, paper-mache bowls are an easy option.
 It's a useful craft that can hold all your trinkets and be painted in many fun ways.